 Shirleysburg is a tiny borough located in the state of Pennsylvania.
 With a population of 138 people and just one neighborhood, Shirleysburg is the 1113th largest community in Pennsylvania.
-Shirleysburg has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Shirleysburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 When you are in Shirleysburg, you'll notice that it is more blue-collar than most other communities in America.
-61.40% of Shirleysburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Shirleysburg is a borough of production and manufacturing workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Shirleysburg who work in healthcare suport services (14.04%), management occupations (10.53%), and healthcare (8.77%).
+61.90% of Shirleysburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Shirleysburg is a borough of construction workers and builders, production and manufacturing workers, and service providers.
+There are especially a lot of people living in Shirleysburg who work in healthcare suport services (16.67%), sales jobs (9.52%), and office and administrative support (4.76%).

 It is a fairly quiet borough because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Shirleysburg has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Shirleysburg has few renters and college students.
 But the biggest reason it is quieter in Shirleysburg than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Shirleysburg may be for you.

-The per capita income in Shirleysburg in 2022 was $23,392, which is low income relative to Pennsylvania and the nation.
-This equates to an annual income of $93,568 for a family of four.
+The per capita income in Shirleysburg in 2022 was $32,064, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
+This equates to an annual income of $128,256 for a family of four.
 However, Shirleysburg contains both very wealthy and poor people as well.

 The most common language spoken in Shirleysburg is English.
 Other important languages spoken here include Italian and African languages.